Bélizaire and the Frey Children: Significance

 The painting is the "first naturalistic portrait of a named Black subject set in a Southern landscape" in the American Wing of the Metropolitan Museum.
+Multiple commentators have noted that the Bélizaire portrait stands in for all the Black and multi-ethnic people who have gone unrepresented in American history.
 Its display is part of a national trend in museums and Southern historic sites to "address their history of slavery and how ... wealth was accumulated".
 From July 1, 2022–January 29, 2023, the Ogden Museum of Southern Art displayed the painting; from October 12, 2023–July 1, 2024, the Metropolitan Museum of Art displayed the painting in the American Wing.